shahram-boshra/vqm24_database_process/README.md

 Project Structure

 .
-├── config.yaml                     # Main configuration file for the data pipeline ├── main.py                         # Entry point for running the dataset processing ├── vqm24_dataset.py                # Implements the torch_geometric.data.InMemoryDataset for VQM24
+├── Dockerfile                      # Defines the Docker image for the project environment ├── environment.yml                 # Conda environment definition with all dependencies ├── config.yaml                     # Main configuration file for the data pipeline ├── main.py                         # Entry point for running the dataset processing ├── vqm24_dataset.py                # Implements the torch_geometric.data.InMemoryDataset for VQM24